lammesen/networkautomation/docs/architecture.md

 # Network Automation Application Architecture

+> Note: This document describes the legacy FastAPI/React architecture and is retained for historical reference.
+The current stack is Django + DRF + Channels with HTMX and React Islands.
+For up‑to‑date guidance, see [Developer Guide](./developer-guide.md).

 ## Overview

 This document describes the architecture of the Network Automation web application, a production-grade system for managing network devices, executing commands, backing up configurations, and running compliance checks.